Testing

 Spring Boot includes AssertJ based helpers that work with the JSONassert and JsonPath

 libraries to check that JSON is as expected.
-The JacksonTester
+The JacksonTester, GsonTester and

 import org.junit.*;